Chronic Kidney Disease

 Why It Happens

 Chronic Kidney Disease arises due to factors affecting the Renal & Urological System.
 Kidney and urological conditions develop from mineral imbalances, infections, obstruction of urinary flow, or progressive loss of kidney filtration capacity.
 While individual cases vary, a combination of genetic susceptibility, lifestyle factors, and environmental exposures typically contribute to the development of Chronic Kidney Disease.
-Early recognition of risk factors can significantly improve outcomes.

 Who Gets It / Risk Factors